 NEW--Individual Coaching Sessions during SIP

-The Corona virus and Shelter in Place order has disrupted our daily lives in immeasurable ways.
-We may have been challenged financially and emotionally.
+The Corona virus, Shelter in Place order and the global movement to end police brutality has disrupted our daily lives in immeasurable ways.
 This is a period of increasing stress but could also be a moment of great transformation.
 Let's talk about what that means for you.

 During this period, I'm offering individual coaching sessions at a discounted rate.